imerkle/parn/README.md

 - Just works
 - Has Colors
 # Caveats:
 - It backups all modified version of `mix.exs` files in `./prod_exs/` because its just workaround and you may never know what it might break up.
+(Its automatically ignored in gitignore)
 - It scraps data from hex.pm ( because i didnt find any proper api )